observablehq/framework/docs/lib/arquero.md

 Inputs.table(dt, {width: 370})
 ```

-An arquero table can be used as a data source to make happy charts with [Observable Plot](/lib/plot):
+An Arquero table can be used as a data source to make happy charts with [Observable Plot](/lib/plot):

 ```js echo
 Plot.plot({